tymyrddin/purple/source/docs/asimov/first-foundation.md

 In security, this maps with uncomfortable accuracy.

-## What the First Foundation looks like in security
+## The First Foundation in security

 The First Foundation in security is the technical and knowledge layer: the tooling, the frameworks, the documented understanding of how attacks work and defences are built.
 MITRE ATT&CK is a First Foundation